-When selecting the location of a directional antenna, ensure that the antenna can be mounted in such a way that it faces the desired signal source, typically the nearest cell tower.

-- 2. Signal Path Loss signal strength is greatly affected by the materials that the signal passes through.
+- Antenna Directionality the direction of the signal is limited by the directionality of the antenna.
+Omni-directional antennas provide a 360-degree horizontal radiation pattern, allowing for coverage in all directions horizontally with varying degrees of vertical coverage.
+When selecting the location of an omni-directional antenna, ensure that the antenna can be mounted in the proper orientation relative to the horizontal plane. - 2.
+Signal Path Loss signal strength is greatly affected by the materials that the signal passes through.
 Severe signal loss can be caused by concrete and brick walls.
 Metals can absorb and/or reflect the signal, affecting the signal path.
 For best antenna performance, select an antenna location with minimal obstructions between the antenna and the signal source(s). - 3.
 Reflection & Diffraction the signal will bounce off certain materials and bend around obstacles.
-For best antenna performance, the antenna should be installed in a location where the signal path is not interfered with by materials like Low E glass, Metal, Tinted glass, etc., that reflect RF Energy.
+For best antenna performance, the antenna should be installed in a location where the signal path is not interfered with by materials like Low E glass, Metal,

-4. Interference - electrical devices and appliances interfere with the antenna's signal.
+Tinted glass, etc., that reflect RF Energy. - 4.
+Interference electrical devices and appliances interfere with the antenna's signal.
 Electrical devices and appliances, such as refrigerators, microwaves, AC units, and cameras, can cause electromagnetic interference with the antenna signal.
 Select a location that is as far as possible from electrical devices and appliances and minimizes the amount of such devices between the antenna and the signal source(s).
-For Low-E Windows and Wireless Signal Inside LEED-Certified Buildings best antenna performance, install antennas as far away as possible from each other and other devices.
+For best antenna performance, install antennas as far away as possible from each other and other devices.
 In general, separate antennas by at least 24 inches (61 cm).